 Top tips for writing about statistics

-- Present main messages clearly and concisely – don’t try to summarise all of the findings in the publication: focus on the main points of interest.
+- present main messages clearly and concisely — concentrate on the main points of interest and do not try to summarise all of the findings in the publication

-- Tell users about quality and methods – be upfront and specific about caveats that are vital to interpretation.
-Provide links to more detailed information that some users may want.
+- tell users about quality and methods — be upfront and specific about caveats that are vital to interpretation and provide links to more detailed information that some users may want

 Understand the users and uses of your statistics